DotRacel/DotRacel/README.md

 ## Hello there! 👋

 ### Overview:
-CS enthusiast, not A hacker
+CS enthusiast, not a hacker

 ### Skills:
 - Programming in Java, C++, Lua, and potentially more